SJarod/convention/README.md

  ```

 ## Tags
 Tags must represent a stable version.
-It must be described with 3 digits.
+It must be described with 3 digits (major, minor, patch).
 ```
 1.0.0
 1.2.0